formkit/docs-content/getting-started/your-first-form.md

 ## Creating the form

-First, let's create a basic form so we have content to work with.
-Our example will be a pretend character creation form, we will add more features to it at each section, like validation, grouping, changing values based on other fields, and so on.
+First, let's create a basic form and add more inputs so we have content to work with.
+We will add more features to it in each section, like validation, grouping, and changing values based on other inputs.

-We will be using one of the inputs called `form`, this input will make grouping and validation of fields way easier, you just need to wrap all yours fields inside a `<FormKit type="form">`:
+We will be using one of the inputs called `form`, this input will make grouping and validation of fields way easier.
+You just need to wrap all yours inputs inside a `<FormKit type="form">`:

 <callout type="info" label="Form values">
 The <code>form</code> type will actively collect all the values from child inputs using the <code>name</code> of each input as a data object for you (just like <code>group</code>).